Business & Integration IT Consultant

 This testing identifies common to critical security vulnerabilities in the external network and systems.
 Experts use a checklist that includes test cases for encrypted transport protocols, SSL certificate scoping issues, use of administrative services, and more.

 Cloud environments differ significantly from traditional on-premises environments.
-The responsibility for security is usually shared between the organisation using the environment and the cloud service provider.
+The responsibility for security is usually shared between the organization using the environment and the cloud service provider.
 For this reason, cloud pen testing requires a set of specialized skills and experience to thoroughly examine various aspects of the cloud, such as configurations, APIs, various databases, encryption, storage, and security controls.

 Containers obtained from Docker often contain vulnerabilities that can be exploited on a large scale.
 A common risk associated with containers and their environments is misconfiguration.
 Both of these risks can be detected through expert pen testing.